 Bus accidents are a serious problem for multiple reasons.
 First, they typically place multiple people at risk of harm.
-Busses can carry dozens of people and usually share roads with many other smaller cars.
-Second, busses are heavy and large—these qualities combine to produce catastrophic results for every person involved in an accident with one.
+Buses can carry dozens of people and usually share roads with many other smaller cars.
+Second, buses are heavy and large—these qualities combine to produce catastrophic results for every person involved in an accident with one.

-The Federal Motor Carrier Safety Administration tracks the number of bus accidents which occur each year in the United States.
-According to the administration’s most recent report, there were a total of 229 bus accidents killed 274 people in 2017.
-It also estimates that approximately 25,000 sustained injuries because of bus crashes in the same year.
+The Federal Motor Carrier Safety Administration tracks the number of bus accidents that occur each year in the United States.
+According to the administration’s most recent report, there were a total of 229 bus accidents and 274 bus crash fatalities in 2017.
+It also estimates that people suffered approximately 25,000 sustained injuries because of bus crashes in the same year.

 Deadly Bus Accidents in the United States

 Bus accidents have been steadily declining, with occasional peaks, for the last two decades.
 However, they are still a significant cause of injury on the highways.
 This is made evident by examining fatal bus crashes in recent history.
 Notably, one thing is prevalent throughout these life-altering accidents: the disregard for safety by bus operators or owners.

 In 2005, 23 senior citizens being evacuated from Hurrican Rita danger zones were killed when the bus they were on caught fire, trapping them inside.
 An investigation later determined that the bus had been improperly maintained and its driver had an invalid license.